vladimir-vakhter/blockchain/README.md

 # Blockchain and Cryptocurrencies

+A simple cryptocurrency, Proof of Work, Smart Contracts

 This repository contains the solutions for the assignments from the 'Blockchain & Cryptocurrencies' course (ECE579) taken at Worcester Polytechnic Institute - WPI in the Spring 2020.

 This repository contains 3 projects, namely: